osteele/imu-tools/README.md

 yolked to the IMU orientation.
 The model is red before the sensor is minimally calibrated, and it fades out when sensor data is not being recieved.

-To switch the MQTT broker for any of these web pages: edit in the new value, and then reload the page.
-Note: Each page has its own copy of these settings.
-Changing one will not change the others.

 ## Command-Line Testing

 Run `pipenv run mqtt-sub` to run an MQTT client that subscribes to IMU messages